TABLE OF CONTENTS

 On the contrary, it is important to note that medical cannabis patients are still open to a certain kind of societal stigma and this is in part due to their ignorance about the marijuana plant benefits and the industry.
 And that is why some people delay taking action and instead use prescribed medication with its many side effects.
 An anonymous patient did not want to be identified because of repercussions that he might experience on his job due to this same stigma.
 This person is a resident of San Juan too.
 Let us give him the name Joel and he is 38 years of age.
 Before becoming a medical cannabis patient, he knew nothing about the marijuana plant until someone recommended it to him after he complained of severe and unbearable knee pain that wouldn't let him sleep at night.
 Before, doctors put him on opiates and even had to increase the dosage, but it didn't work for long.
 He received an invitation to a medical marijuana educational event and registered as a patient.
 His life changed considerable once he became an eligible patient.

 It was fortunate for Joel and other patients that at this large educational event, they were able to get their medical cannabis cards in a period of eight hours in comparison to waiting for months through the tight bureaucracy.
 This was an easier access to getting a medical cannabis card.
 As more of these cannabis events take place in Puerto Rico, more people are signing up for registration cards.
 This shows a great improvement from what many medical cannabis patients are accustomed to.
-Visit the Cannabis Training University to learn more the medical marijuana registration process.
+Visit the Cannabis Training University's cannabis certification to learn more the medical marijuana registration process.